bytedance/Shot2Story/README.md

 ## Demo <a name="demo"></a>

-We build a demo for SUM-shot model hosted in [Space](https://huggingface.co/spaces/mhan/Shot2Story).
+We build a [ChatBot](https://huggingface.co/spaces/mhan/Shot2Story) demo and a [SUMBot](https://huggingface.co/spaces/mhan/Shot2Story-SUM) demo for SUM-shot model.
 Please have a look and explore what it is capable of.
-Issues are welcomed! **Chat-SUM-shot model is on the way!**
+Issues are welcomed!

 Some hints to play with our demo: